voidfiles/Basic-Drupal/README.md

 Basic Drupal
 ============

-I'll I am trying to do is so that I don't have to re-invent the wheel everytime I want to do a drupal install.
-I have found that I constantly am downloading that same bunch of modules.
+I'll I am trying to do is so that I don't have to re-invent the wheel every time I want to do a Drupal install.
+I have found that I am constantly downloading that same bunch of modules.
 I imagine this will work something like the following.

     git clone git://github.com/voidfiles/Basic-Drupal.git basic-drupal;
     cd basic-drupal;